prachi0711/HCIR_Project/README.md

 # HCIR Project

 This project aims to build a career advisor robot using a simulated Pepper robot in Qibullet, powered by a Rasa-based conversational agent.
-The robot will interact with users through dialogue and provide career suggestions based on their preferences, leveraging machine learning.
+The robot will interact with users through dialogue and provide career suggestions using bayesian network model based on their preferences.

 ## Table of Contents